 Apparently there is a new unionist group which calls itself 'These Islands'.
 Imitation is, of course, the sincerest form of flattery, but this new group has no connection with this website.
 If their intention is to explore potential new constitutional relationships between the nations of these islands, we wish them well.
-You will find a … Continue reading It ain’t me, babe.
+The difference between us … Continue reading It ain’t me, babe.

 (The Irish Political Review is published by 'Athol Books', which is a survival of the B&ICO.
 The driving intellectual force behind both was/is Brendan Clifford) From: Irish Political Review: Editorials Date: November, 2018 By: Editorial Civil Rights: A Retrospective!
 The 50th anniversary of the start of the Northern 'Troubles' is upon us.
 Radio Ulster celebrated … Continue reading Civil Rights: A Retrospective!